ARMmbed/mbed-os/docs/design-documents/features/connectivity/TLSSocket - Design document.md

 # System architecture and high-level design

-The Mbed TLS based secure socket consists of two classes:
+The Mbed TLS based secure socket consists of four classes:

 * `TLSSocketWrapper`, which handles initialization of TLS library, does the TLS handsake and takes any Socket as a transport.
 * `TLSSocket`, which inherits TLSSocketWrapper, has TCP socket as a transport and adds `connect(char *hostname)` for initiating the TCP and TLS handshakes at one call.
+* `DTLSSocketWrapper`, which inherits from TLSSocketWrapper and adds a few auxiliary functions.
+* `DTLSSocket`, which inherits DTLSSocketWrapper, has UDP socket as a transport and adds `connect(char *hostname)` for initiating the UDP and DTLS handshakes at one call.

 ```
        ,--------------.